 Some parents continue organizing all their child’s events even after the child has left home.
 Overprotective parents may make their grown child’s doctor’s appointments, remind them to go to the dentist, or take their car to the mechanic.
 While these gestures can be generous, repeating them can perpetuate excess dependency on parents.
 Rather than being accountable for personal responsibility, the child grows up expecting other people to help them with their daily tasks.

-Effects of Overprotective Parenting
+Effects of Overprotective Parents

 Subsequently, all children must learn how to differentiate from their caretakers.
 That means they need to understand and implement independent life skills.
 This is essential for long-term happiness and success.
 But if a parent always rescues their child from harm, the child never truly understands risk or failure.
-As a result, they may grow up naive to the harsh realities of living in the real world.
+As a result, they may grow up naive to the reality of living in the real world.
 Or, they may become impulsive and irresponsible because they know someone will always be there with a safety net.3

 Does Overprotective Parenting Impact Physical Health?

 The relationship between overprotective parenting and physical health is complicated.
 Some research shows that children in stricter, authoritative households have more positive attitudes towards specific healthy nutrition behaviors.4 That said, the motives behind these choices remain unclear.
 It’s unknown whether these children choose to value healthy living or if they feel pressured to adopt this mindset.
-Likewise, stress associated with overprotective parenting can lead to various health issues, such as high blood pressure, muscle pain, fatigue, sleep problems, heart disease, diabetes, and obesity.6
+Likewise, stress associated with overprotective parenting can lead to various health issues, such as high blood pressure, muscle pain, fatigue, sleep problems, heart disease, and diabetes.6

-Is Being an Overprotective Parent Effective?
+Does Being an Overprotective Parent “Work”?

 Overprotective parenting may seem like a good idea, particularly when the parent feels anxious or out of control.
 Likewise, they may assume they know what’s best for their child.
 But overprotective parenting can leave lasting consequences on a child’s development.
 On the one hand, children may rebel against their parent’s expectations.
 If they feel too smothered, they may learn to lie or manipulate their parents to “get them off their back.”